anex01/odin-recipes/README.md

-Build a basic website with HTML
+Build a basic HTML website.
-Consist of the main index page linked to other pages.
+Consists of the main index page linked to other pages.